tooevangelist/flexible-jekyll/_posts/2020-06-24-kpi-devrel-leads.markdown

 Our meetups feature diverse speakers from various sides of the industry.
 Each meetup brings in new set of diverse and knowledgable speakers for a fun and healthy discussion around the meetup theme.

-## The next meetup in the series is staged for July 24
+## The next meetup in the series is staged for June 24
 Here's the lineup:
 * Alyss Noland, Senior Developer Advocate at Box
 * Richard Muir, Data Journalist at SlashData